BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-09-tvjs-e2e-tests.md

 The outcome of a navigation action is entirely dependent on which element was focused at the moment the key event was dispatched.
 A missing or incorrect focus leads to unpredictable navigation paths.

-This created for us a bad case of flaky tests in our CI : the test only passes when the timings perfectly aligned, which obviously is not a sustainable situation.
+This created for us a bad case of flaky tests in our CI: the test only passes when the timings perfectly aligned, which obviously is not a sustainable situation.

 ### Explicit Focus Assertions